wundertax/javascript-kata/README.md

 1. Parse the data from the given CSV files in a meaningful structure.

-2. Print out a joint list of books and magazines with all their details sorted by `title`.
+2. Print out a single list of books and magazines with all their details sorted by `title`.

 3. Implement search:
-   1. By `isbn`
+   1. By `isbn`.
-   2. By `authors`' email
+   2. By `authors`' email.

 4. Add unit tests.

 ### Optional tasks

-1. Implement adding a book/magazine to the data structure of your software and export it to a new CSV files.
+1. Implement adding a book/magazine to the data structure of your software.

 2. Implement exporting of the new list to a CSV file.